Paper 2021/1023

 Abstract

-We show that the soundness proof for the De Feo-Jao-Plut identification scheme (the basis for supersingular isogeny Diffie-Hellman (SIDH) signatures) contains an invalid assumption, and we provide a counterexample for this assumption---thus showing the proof of soundness is invalid.
+We show that the soundness proof for the De Feo-Jao-Plut identification scheme (the basis for supersingular isogeny Diffie--Hellman (SIDH) signatures) contains an invalid assumption, and we provide a counterexample for this assumption---thus showing the proof of soundness is invalid.
 As this proof was repeated in a number of works by various authors, multiple pieces of literature are affected by this result.
 Due to the importance of being able to prove knowledge of an SIDH key (for example, to prevent adaptive attacks), soundness is a vital property.
-Surprisingly, the problem of proving correctness of an isogeny turns out to be considerably more difficult than was perhaps anticipated.
-The main result of this paper is a sigma protocol to prove that an SIDH public key (including the torsion points in the public key) is correctly formed.
+Surprisingly, the problem of proving knowledge of a specific isogeny turns out to be considerably more difficult than was perhaps anticipated.
+The main results of this paper are a sigma protocol to prove knowledge of a walk of specified length in a supersingular isogeny graph, and a second one to additionally prove that the isogeny maps some torsion points to some other torsion points (as seen in SIDH public keys).
 Our scheme also avoids the SIDH identification scheme soundness issue raised by Ghantous, Pintore and Veroni.
-In particular, our protocol provides a non-interactive way of verifying that SIDH public keys are well-formed as protection against adaptive attacks, leading to an SIDH-based non-interactive key exchange (NIKE).
+In particular, our protocol provides a non-interactive way of verifying correctness of SIDH public keys, and related statements, as protection against adaptive attacks.
+Post-scriptum: Some months after this work was completed and made public, the SIDH assumption was broken in a series of papers by several authors.
+Hence, in the standard SIDH setting, some of the statements studied here now have trivial polynomial time non-interactive proofs.
+Nevertheless our first sigma protocol is unaffected by the attacks, and our second protocol may still be useful in present and future variants of SIDH that escape the attacks.

 Metadata